 Mandatory requirement to report sexual misconduct

-Beginning September 1, 2019, all System Administration employees are required by state law to promptly report incidences of sexual misconduct to the Title IX Coordinator.
+Beginning September 1, 2019, all System Administration employees are required by state law to promptly report incidences of sexual misconduct to the Title IX Compliance Officer.
 This statutory requirement to report is triggered if, in the course and scope of their employment, the employee witnesses or receives information that the employee reasonably believes constitutes sexual harassment, sexual assault, dating violence or stalking committed by or against an individual who was employed within the UNT World or enrolled as a student at the time of the incident.
 This includes instances when individuals with no affiliation with UNT World are either allegedly victimized by a university employee or student, or are accused of committing an offense against a university employee or student.

 If an employee knowingly fails to report, the employee will be terminated in accordance with System Administration’s policies and procedures.
 Additionally, failure to report will be a misdemeanor criminal offense beginning January 1, 2020.